 7. Make your Tweets stand out – be funny, poignant, or otherwise unique

 If your Tweets are like everyone else’s, they are just not going to stand out from the rest.
-There are some inspirational quotes that everyone uses, some articles that everyone shares, etc. Do not be just like everyone else – otherwise your Tweets will be ignored.
+There are some inspirational quotes that everyone uses, some articles that everyone shares, etc. Do not be just like everyone else.
+Otherwise, people will ignore your Tweets.

 8. Keep your Tweets short to make them retweetable